Translate

 Here are the many details of these repairs as PDF captioned job photo albums:

 Large attic floor pits exposed first floor walls to attic temperatures.
-Here, drywall was grouted about a chimney well.
+Here, drywall was grouted in the floor about a chimney well.

 Attic photos, work in progress: